<img height="1" width="1" src="https://www.facebook.com/tr?id=737313050390762&amp;ev=PageView &amp;noscript=1">

 Select the employment types that should receive credential expiration notifications.

-Examples include Full Time, Part Time, Contracted, and On Leave.![]()
+Choose one or more from: Full Time, Part Time, Contracted, On Leave.

 Step 5.
 Enter your subject line and optional message